Rapheo/JavaSpringBoot/dev-spring-boot/01_spring-boot-overview/02-dev-tools-demo/README.md

 # Enable devtool in INTELIJ

-first paste this in you pom file:
+First paste this in you pom file:

 <dependency>
     <groupId>org.springframework.boot</groupId>